Redmi Note 9 Sale Today in India via Amazon, Mi.com: Price, Offers and More

 The Redmi Note 9 is priced at Rs 11,999 for the 4GB RAM + 64GB storage variant while the 6GB RAM + 128GB storage variant comes with a price tag of Rs 14,999.
 There is also a 4GB RAM + 128GB storage variant but the pricing has not been revealed.
 The handset will go on sale via Amazon and Mi.com starting at 12PM noon.
-Sale offers include a 5-percent instant discount on HSBC Cashback cards, a 5-percent cashback for Amazon Pay ICICI Bank Credit card users with Prime subscription, and a 3-percent cashback for the same non-Prime cardholders.
+Sale offers include a 5-percent instant discount on HSBC Cashback cards, 5-percent (up to Rs 1500) instant discount on Bank of Baroda Credit EMI transactions, a 5-percent cashback for Amazon Pay ICICI Bank Credit card users with Prime subscription, and a 3-percent cashback for the same non-Prime cardholders.
 Apart from that, there is the option of no-cost EMIs for select cards.

 REDMI NOTE 9 SPECIFICATIONS